-Financial governance of the School is overseen by the finance & premises committee in accordance with the School's finance policy.
-The F&P Committee meets regularly to oversee and review spending against income, preparation of annual budget, 3-year financial projections, recommendations of the Responsible Officer, compliance with guidelines published by the ESFA in the Academies Financial Handbook, health & safety and matters pertaining to the upkeep and expansion of the School estate.
+Financial governance of the School is overseen by the Finance, Premises & Audit committee in accordance with the School's finance policy.
+The Finance, Premises & Audit Committee meets regularly to oversee and review spending against income, preparation of annual budget, 3-year financial projections, recommendations of the Responsible Officer, compliance with guidelines published by the ESFA in the Academies Financial Handbook, health & safety and matters pertaining to the upkeep and expansion of the School estate.
 Governor approval must be sought for non-routine items over £2,000.